Sensitivity analysis via the proportion of unmeasured confounding: The Sensitivity Model

-where $\Qb_0$ is a ``confounded distribution" for which $A \notind Y^a \mid \Xb$ and $\Qb_1$ is an ``unconfounded distribution" for which $A \ind Y^a \mid \Xb$.
-The parameter $\epsilon \in \Ec \subseteq[0, 1]$ thus governs the proportion of unmeasured confounding.
+The parameter $\epsilon \in \Ec \subseteq[0, 1]$ governs the proportion of unmeasured confounding.
 It is unknown and not estimable but can be varied as a sensitivity parameter.
 Here, $\Ec$ is an interval that the user can specify.
 Although $\psi$ cannot be point-identified for $\epsilon > 0$, it is possible to bound it as a function of $\epsilon$.
 In particular, for $\epsilon = 1$, the familiar worst-case bounds are recovered.
 For an outcome bounded in $[0, 1]$, these bounds have width equal to 1, which means that the sign of the treatment effect is not identified.
 Varying the sensitivity parameter to recover different identification regions has been proposed in other works, such as \cite{richardson2014nonparametric}, \cite{kennedy2019survivor} and \cite{diaz2013sensitivity}, albeit for different targets of inference or sensitivity models.

-An equivalent formulation of our model is one where there is a latent selection indicator $S \in \{0, 1\}$, with $\Pb(S = 1) = 1 - \epsilon$, such that $A \notind Y^a \mid \Xb, S = 0$, but $A \ind Y^a \mid \Xb, S = 1$.
+An equivalent formulation of our model \eqref{eq:counterfactual_contamination} is one where there is a latent selection indicator $S \in \{0, 1\}$, with $\Pb(S = 1) = 1 - \epsilon$, such that $A \notind Y^a \mid \Xb, S = 0$, but $A \ind Y^a \mid \Xb, S = 1$.
 The following lemma rewrites $\psi$ in terms of $S$.

 \begin{lemma} Let $\lambda_a(\Xb) = \E(Y^{a}\mid A = 1 - a, \Xb, S = 0)$.
 Under consistency \eqref{assumption:consistency} and positivity \eqref{assumption:positivity}, it holds that

 \end{lemma} All proofs can be found in the supplementary material.
 As shown in Lemma \ref{general_def_ate}, $\psi$ depends on three unobservable quantities: $\lambda_0(\Xb)$, $\lambda_1(\Xb)$ and $S$.
 The quantity $\lambda_1(\Xb)$ ($\lambda_0(\Xb)$) represents the average outcome for those control (treated) units subject to unmeasured confounding had they taken the treatment (control) instead.
 Without further assumptions, the observed distribution $\Pb$ would not impose any restrictions on $\lambda_0(\Xb)$ or $\lambda_1(\Xb)$ even if $S$ was known.